RunAtWorld/demo/README.md

 # Using EnOS Data IDE to run an external Python script

-Use the `external_service.sh` script with EnOS Data IDE to run your owner Python script.
+Use the `external_service.sh` script with EnOS Data IDE to run your own Python script.

 ## About the script

-In this example, the `external_service.sh` script runs the [`customscript.py`](../customscript.py) python script.
-You can replace the `customscript.py` with your own python script.
+In this example, the `external_service.sh` script runs the [`customscript.py`](customscript.py) script.
+You can replace the `customscript.py` with your own Python script.

 ## How to use the script